Vietnam.vn - Nền tảng quảng bá Việt Nam

 First, she borrowed a K54 silencer from the T4 Security Team, then scouted, drew maps, and planned for many days.

 That day, Sau Trong and her two teammates dressed as coconut ash merchants and entered the strategic hamlet to fight.
-To hide her amputated arm, she wore a handbag and carefully concealed her gun.
-Because of an unexpected situation, they still could not complete their mission after noon, so they anxiously wandered around the hamlet, fearing that they would be exposed.
+To hide her amputated arm, she wore a handbag and carefully hid her gun on her person.
+Because of the situation that arose, they were still unable to complete their mission after noon, so they anxiously wandered around the hamlet, fearing that they would be exposed.
 After calming down, Sau Trong decided to wait for the right moment to take action.

 After she and her teammates quietly withdrew, the soldiers searched and gathered all the people to find the culprit but found no clues.